 At least, high-top Converse do.
 If you lace them all the way up and tighten them, you have a decent canvas brace to keep your ankle from turning.
 I have definitely noticed a difference in my stability when I wear my high-top Chucks versus my low-top ones (and especially compared my running shoes…obviously).

-Now, keep in mind this isn’t like wearing an ankle brace.
-It is not going to keep you from turning it if you’re doing something super intense, but I know I’ve had much better luck with my ankles not giving way or getting hurt (they’re weak, and I’ve recently torn a ligament from simply walking) when I’m wearing my Converse laced all the way to the top and tightened up.
+Now, keep in mind this is not a replacement for an ankle brace.
+It is not going to keep you from turning it if you’re doing something super intense.
+I do know, though, that I’ve had much better luck with my ankles not giving way or getting hurt (they’re weak because I recently tore a ligament from simply walking down the street).
+I just lace them all the way to the top and tightened up.

 Low-top Chucks work just fine for lifting, too, but you’re not getting this added perk, so I always go in my tall ones.